Hybrid Beamforming with Widely-spaced-array for Multi-user Cross-Near-and-Far-Field Communications: System and Channel Models

 \subsection{Cross Near-and-Far-Field (CNFF) Channel Model}

-As shown in Fig. \ref{Fig. model}, we consider a downlink MU-WSA system where the BS serves $U$ users simultaneously.
+As shown in Fig.~\ref{Fig. model}, we consider a downlink MU-WSA system where the BS serves $U$ users simultaneously.
 At each user, one compact UPA antenna array is equipped due to the limited size of the user equipment.
-The base station (BS) is equipped with $K$ widely-spaced compact subarrays such that within each subarray, the antennas are spaced with half-wavelength.
-Because of the small size of the compact antenna array, the Rayleigh distance between the subarray and each user is considered far less than the communication distance $D$, resulting in the far-field propagation scheme.
+The BS is equipped with $K$ widely-spaced subarrays on the X-Z plane.
+Within each subarray, the antennas are compactly spaced with half-wavelength.
+Therefore, due to the small size of the subarray, the Rayleigh distance between the subarray and each user is considered far less than the communication distance, resulting in the far-field propagation scheme.
 Therefore, according to the planar-wave assumption, the channel matrix between the $u^{\textrm{th}}$ user and the $k^{\textrm{th}}$ subarray at BS can be represented as~\cite{Spacespartial}